-In contrast to Methimazole, PTU has peripheral activity, where it inhibits the enzyme 5'-deiodinase, which converts T4 to its active form T3.
+In contrast to methimazole, propylthiouracil has peripheral activity, where it inhibits the enzyme 5'-deiodinase, which converts T4 to its active form T3.
 By blocking this peripheral conversion, PTU helps alleviate symptoms of hyperthyroidism.

 A rare side effect of these two medications is agranulocytosis, which is the decrease of white blood cells in the blood.
 Patients may become more prone to illness, fever and infectious lesions.

-PTU is unique, as it can rarely cause fulminant liver failure at any course during treatment, which requires liver transplant.
+Propylthiouracil is unique as it can rarely cause fulminant liver failure at any course during treatment, which requires liver transplant.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.START QUIZ NOW